amblount/Match/README.md

 # Find Your Match
 1. Understand your players history, read their bio
 2. If you are a resident, find your attending
-3. If you are an attending, find yout resident
+3. If you are an attending, find your resident

 # Clues
 The clues will help you determine Where to go next, if you are stuck you can ask for help!